CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp route-reflection outbound-policy (on|off)

-Allows outbound peer policy to modify the attributes for reflected routes.
+Allows an outbound peer policy to modify the attributes for reflected routes.
 Typically, reflected routes have to retain their original attributes.

 ### Usage